amp-m9/figures/README.md

 # figures
- Figure drawing class application written in Java using JavaFX for the UI
+ Figure drawing class application written in Java using JavaFX for the UI.
+Will use an image folder the user points to as image source.
+ Read about it on [my website](https://andrick.xyz/)